EdgeConneX Expands Israeli Data Center Footprint

 According to a Research and Markets report, the Israel data center market size by investments will reach USD 795 million by 2026.
 This is primarily due to the growing number of global enterprises and an expanding number of local SMBs requiring cloud access and IoT support.
 This, combined with the considerable (and growing) demand from hyperscalers, service providers, and government entities, has created the perfect environment for data center space, power, and cloud access uptake.
 The ability to source land and power, and quickly construct world-class data centers, are key to EdgeConneX successful global expansion.

-"We're thrilled to be well underway with the construction and development of the Rishon site," stated Dick Theunissen, Managing Director, EMEA, EdgeConneX.
+"We're thrilled to be well underway with the construction and development of the Rishon site," stated Moshe Lasman, CEO, EdgeConneX Israel.
 "The new facility and additional expansion plans will bring the necessary capacity and innovation to grow business, and meet increasing hyperscaler and enterprise customer needs.
 We focus on our customers and providing them with the infrastructure and power capacity they want, where they want it, and when they want it."

 The Rishon facility will offer extensive fiber and peering options with resilient access to local and international Internet service providers, enabling connectivity to global markets and services.
 EdgeConneX data centers are strategically located to offer proximity, capacity, security, and performance.